 Well, it really depends on a number of things.
 The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems offer benefits to Phoenix homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Current R-410A systems offer benefits to Tempe homeowners that Dry Charge units do not.
+Some of the benefits include:

 - Increased energy efficiency for reduced cost of comfort